VDA5050/VDA5050/VDA5050_EN.md

 Likewise, when a vehicle needs to replan while in a 'COORDINATED_REPLANNING' zone, it adds a zone request object with `requestStatus` set to 'REQUESTED' for the corresponding zone to its state message.
 If it receives permission, it reports `requestStatus` to 'GRANTED' and can use the requested trajectory.
-If there are multiple requests for the same 'COORDINATED_REPLANNING' zone accepted by the master control, the vehicle shall only choose one of them that it will actually traverse and set it to true in its state and remove the other ones from its state.
+If there are multiple requests for the same 'COORDINATED_REPLANNING' zone accepted by the master control, the vehicle shall only choose one of them that it will actually traverse and set it to 'GRANTED' in its state and remove the other ones from its state.
 The vehicles driving trajectory shall only deviate from the released path by the vehicles precision.

 ![Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.](./assets/request_coordinated_replanning_zone_replanning.png)